badugyautheophilus09-coder/wireframing/README.md

 In short, wireframes help **align vision, reduce rework, and accelerate development** by ensuring the entire team is on the same page from the beginning.

+## Real-World Scenario: Wireframing Preventing Usability Issues

+During the development of an e-learning platform, the design team created **low-fidelity wireframes** to map out the student dashboard.
+Initially, the navigation menu was placed at the bottom of the page.
+When shown to stakeholders and a small group of test users, the wireframe revealed a potential **usability issue**: students found it unintuitive to scroll down to access core features such as "Assignments" and "Grades."

+### How the Issue Was Resolved:
+The feedback from the wireframes prompted the design team to move the navigation menu to the top of the page, making it more visible and easier to use.
+This adjustment was quick and cost-effective since it happened **before development started**, avoiding unnecessary coding rework.

+### Impact on the Final Product:
+As a result, the final product launched with a **clear and accessible navigation system**, improving user satisfaction and reducing the number of support requests from students struggling to find essential features.

+### Conclusion:
+This scenario highlights the importance of wireframing in ensuring a user-friendly design.
+By catching usability issues early, wireframes save time, reduce costs, and ensure that the final product aligns with the needs and expectations of its users.